-- Advanced Age: Older women are more likely to have insomnia.
-Women in menopause or peri-menopause are at higher risk of insomnia.
+- Advanced Age: Older women are more likely to have insomnia, with women in menopause or peri-menopause at a higher risk of the disorder.

 - Family History: Someone with a relative who has insomnia is at a higher risk of having insomnia.

 - Pregnancy: Up to 30 percent of women complain of sleeping troubles during pregnancy.
-Insomnia in pregnancy is usually due to hormonal changes associated with pregnancy.
-Estrogen and progesterone are involved in the regulation of sleep.
-Their levels vary during pregnancy, and these changes in pregnancy can lead to sleeping problems.
+Insomnia in pregnancy is usually due to hormonal changes.
+Estrogen and progesterone levels vary during pregnancy, leading to sleeping problems.

 - Psychiatric Disorders: Insomnia is often present with psychiatric disorders.
 Psychiatric disorders can sometimes have insomnia as a symptom.
-Psychiatric conditions like depression are more common amongst women.
+Psychiatric conditions like depression are more common among women.

 - Stress and Anxiety: Physical and mental stress can alter the levels of hormones regulating your sleep.
 Changes in the amount of these hormones can lead to sleep problems.

 - Urinary incontinence: Women tend to have a smaller bladder capacity, leading to disturbed sleep due to being woken up to urinate.

 - Drugs: Substance abuse, like drugs and alcohol, could cause insomnia.